yaelbz/ybscheme/README.md

 Test for ybscheme

-#Issues
+##Issues
-- eval test use the ybreader. would be neat to test only the eval without using the reader
+- eval test uses the ybreader. would be better to test only the eval without using the reader
+- instead of redirecting stdin use own stream